 Of course, is also possible to over fertilize plants, which you can read about here.

-It would be a shame to do all of the work of gardening and then get a terrible harvest due to lack of pollination.
+It would be a shame to do all of the work of gardening and then get a poor harvest due to lack of pollination.

 Here is some extra info that you might find helpful as you start your gardening journey:

-- Daily Garden Maintenance Checklist – this checklist will help yo to keep track of garden tasks so you don’t forget to do anything during the week.
+- Daily Garden Maintenance Checklist – this checklist will help you to keep track of garden tasks so you don’t forget to do anything during the week.